cgabriel5/nodecliac/README.md

 #### Variable Interpolation (template-string)

 - Variables are meant to be used inside quoted strings.
-- Template strings have following structure:
+- Template strings have the following structure:
   - A template string is denoted with starting `${` and closing `}`.
   - Any amount of space between opening/closing syntax is fine, but keep things tidy.
   - The string in between the closing/starting syntax is the variable name.